Sponsor: Mrs. Green

 When do we meet?

-After school from 2:30 to 3:30 once a month on the last Thursday of the month.
+After school from 2:30 to 3:30 once a month on the 3rd or last WEDNESDAY of the month.

 What does Multicultural Club do?